Technical Note - Email Forwarding and Automatic Reply

 Email Forwarding

-Email forwarding to a single remote address is easily accomplished using our web-based mail forwarding application.
+Email forwarding to a single remote address is easily accomplished using our web-based mail settings application.

 More Complex Email Handling

-Some users may want more complex mail handling (eg: automatic response to or forwarding of only selected messages, forwarding to multiple addresses, sorting incoming messages into folders, etc).
+Some users may want more complex mail handling (eg: forwarding of only selected messages, forwarding to multiple addresses, sorting incoming messages into folders, etc).

 UNIX based email systems like that run by ECS have traditionally supported flexible email handling by allowing users to have a .forward file in their home directory.
-This file allows the specification of arbitrary programs (eg: procmail) that will be invoked to process incoming email.
-However the ECS email system no longer supports .forward files, mainly because they caused problems for our mail server when one of our home file servers was down.
-And specifying arbitrary mail processing programs is not currently possible using the web applications described above.
+This file allowed the specification of arbitrary programs (eg: procmail) that could process incoming email.
+However the ECS email system no longer supports this facility, mainly because it caused problems for our mail server when one of our home file servers was down.
+Specifying arbitrary mail processing programs is not currently possible using the web applications described above.
+In any event having arbitrary programs filter incoming email can be tricky and it is quite easy to lose messages sowe don't recommend it unless you know what you are doing!

 A more modern alternative to .forward files that is supported by the ECS email system is the sieve email filtering and processing language.
 Many email clients have ways of creating and editing sieve scripts but if your favourite client doesn't you can always fall back to the UNIX siesh command-line utility.
 If you would like help using sieve you can send an email to jobs@ecs.vuw.ac.nz.